-Another platform worth mentioning is Talkspace.
-It’s a virtual therapy app that helps women overcome psychosocial issues such as depression, mood swings, relationship issues, anxiety, and depression.
+Talkspace is a virtual therapy app that helps women overcome psychosocial issues such as depression, mood swings, relationship issues, anxiety, and depression.
 Talkspace is also renowned for its female career counseling, which can be helpful in tackling job-related stress.

 Just like BetterHelp, Talkspace also allows its users to switch therapists at any time and with no extra cost.
 Plus, there are a massive number of therapists to choose from, including many specializing in women’s issues.

 To get started with Talkspace, you have to complete a live chat conversation with a matching agent, and then you can pick a counselor from the list provided by the app.
 This process is more personal, but can be a bit more effort than BetterHelp’s onboarding process.

-The main therapy channels available on Talkspace are live chat and message, and you can also schedule video/phone calls with your counselor on certain subscription levels.
+The main therapy channels available on Talkspace are live chat and messaging, and you can also schedule video/phone calls with your counselor on certain subscription levels.

-Where Talkspace does really well is its text messaging function – the platform is really built around the mobile app, and specifically the live chat feature.
+Where Talkspace does really well is its text messaging function – the platform is built around the mobile app, and specifically the live chat feature.
 This is especially helpful if you need to access mental health care discreetly, or you’re often very busy during the day.